-As founding President and Chief Executive Officer of the Kentucky Community and Technical College System (KCTCS), Dr. Michael B. McCall oversees a system of 16 individually accredited comprehensive community colleges with 68 campuses serving over 108,000 students.
-KCTCS has an annual operating budget of approximately $920 million, and touches the lives of more than 500,000 citizens.
+As founding President and Chief Executive Officer of the Kentucky Community and Technical College System (KCTCS), Dr. Michael B. McCall oversees a system of 16 individually accredited comprehensive community colleges with over 70 locations serving over 97,000 students.
+KCTCS has an annual operating budget of approximately $929 million, and touches the lives of more than 500,000 citizens.

 Under the leadership of President McCall, KCTCS is committed to serving as the major gateway to postsecondary education for all Kentuckians.
 Since his appointment in December 1998, Dr. McCall has achieved many successes, such as:

 Dr. McCall has served for over 40 years in community and technical colleges.
 He has been recognized for his advanced collaborative partnerships, economic development, innovative use of technology, and the utilization of team-oriented management.

 In addition, Dr. McCall serves on a number of boards and commissions including:

 Prior to his appointment as the founding president of KCTCS, Dr. McCall served as President of South Carolina's comprehensive technical college system and provided leadership for South Carolina's economic development training programs.

 Earlier in his career, Dr. McCall served as president of Florence Darlington Technical College in Florence, SC, and as president of Paul D. Camp Community College in Franklin, VA.
 Dr. McCall was also a dean and a faculty member at community and technical colleges in Virginia.